Red Bar

 J is the magnitude of the current density in amperes per square metre, A⋅m^-2

 Many resistors and conductors have a uniform cross section with a uniform flow of electric current.
-It is therefore possible to create the more specific, but more widely used equation:
+It is therefore possible to create the more specific, but more widely used electrical resistivity formula or equation:

 Where: